Walter Dix: Personal life

 Walter Dix is the son of Washington and Plinnie Dix.
 His father, a former sprinter, is an assistant principal and track coach at New River Middle School, while his mother is a high school teacher.
 He has two older brothers, Alex and William, who also were track runners.
 While attending Florida State University, Dix became a member of the Phi Beta Sigma fraternity.

 Personal bests

-As of 2019, Dix's best in the 200 m outdoors makes him the seventh fastest man of all time, while his indoor best for the distance makes him the twenty-third fastest.
-His best in the 100 m is the seventeenth fastest by an American athlete.
+As of 2026, Dix's best in the 200 m outdoors makes him the eighth fastest of all time, while his indoor best for the distance makes him the twenty-sixth fastest.
+His best in the 100 m is tied the eighteenth fastest by an American athlete.